Love and Loathing at the DNC

 I said, look, half of this stuff is not true.
 If not more.
 Which is the same thing I said to my Lyft driver.

 So, reality strikes.
-The GOP and their collaborators across the globe are targeting low information, working class voters where they are most vulnerable and targeting them where it matters: their bank accounts.
+The GOP and their collaborators across the globe are targeting low information, working class voters where they are most vulnerable and where it matters: their bank accounts.

 So, the buzz and excitement of the DNC is starting to fade for me.
 I hope the DNC has some kind of strategy for reaching out to potential voters like this. … It takes a personal connection and not insulting people right off the bat.
 I know that’s hard and I sometimes fail — when so much is at stake, including, for many of us, our personal rights and freedoms.